 Hiking Route in Georgia - Norio Village - Martkopi Monastery

-Hiking from Norio village to Martkopi monastery is about 10km long distance (forth and back), best done in Spring, Summer or early Autumn.
-The route is pretty steep, though covered with asphalt, there are parts of damaged surface and some agility is needed.
+Hiking from Norio village to Martkopi monastery is about 10km long distance (forth and back), best done in Spring, Summer, or early Autumn.
+The route is pretty steep, though covered with asphalt, there are parts of the damaged surface and some agility is needed.

 Update: We originally did this hiking path back in 2017. in 2020 there is a new asphalt road built reaching the monastery complex

-The route offers kind of Wilderness in Georgia views, with ruined bridge, tumble asphalt, livestock with a really nice Martkopi monastery at the end of the route.
+The route offers a kind of Wilderness in Georgia views, with ruined bridges, tumble asphalt, and livestock with a really nice Martkopi monastery at the end of the route.

 Tip: You could get to the Norio village just for 1.5 GEL in about 30 minutes from Samgori metro station in Tbilisi